Pradyum1999/Pradyum1999.github.io/_pages/about.md

 # About Me

-I am Pradyum Soni, senior undergraduate at IIT Bombay.
-My semeseter is due around August'21 with summer vacations running effectively from May'21.
-I hail from Bikaner known for its goldsmith artisans.
-My father is a goldsmith & mother is a house-maker.

-On the above note, I am proud to share that I am going to be first-generation IITian from my family.
+I am Pradyum Soni, a senior undergraduate at IIT Bombay.
+I'll be graduating with a B.Tech. in Chemical Engineering in July '21.
+Throughout my stay at IITB, I have explored several engineering disciplines and have become highly interested in Artificial Intelligence and Data Science.
+I have done several projects and internship that has equipped me to step into the industry.

-During my stay at IITB, I was part of various institute bodies like Alumni Cell, Hostel Council, Mood Indigo & E-cell.
+During my stay at IITB, I was part of various institute bodies like [SARC] (https://sarc-iitb.org/), [Hostel 9 Council] (https://www.google.com/search?q=h9+iitb&client=ubuntu&hs=la0&channel=fs&sxsrf=ALeKk03EoGf09ncCA-BFdoGPkTEdI0asng%3A1621969134627&ei=7kitYOzdJa2T4-EPy5uN4A0&oq=h9+iitb&gs_lcp=Cgdnd3Mtd2l6EAMyBAgjECcyCAguEMcBEK8BOgcIABBHELADUNg3WPw7YIQ-aAFwAngAgAHMAYgBxgiSAQUwLjUuMZgBAKABAaoBB2d3cy13aXrIAQjAAQE&sclient=gws-wiz&ved=0ahUKEwjsjOzwweXwAhWtyTgGHctNA9wQ4dUDCA0&uact=5), [Mood Indigo](https://en.wikipedia.org/wiki/Mood_Indigo_(festival)) & [E-cell] (https://www.ecell.in/2020/).
 I was also actively involved with the dramatics clubs of IITB, Fourthwall.

-In my pre-final year, I was contingent leader for dramatics responsible to build 5 teams (60 students strong) & represent IIT Bombay at Inter-IIT cultural meet.
+In my pre-final year, I was the contingent leader for dramatics responsible to build 5 teams (60 students strong) & represent IIT Bombay at Inter-IIT cultural meet.
 We finished first runner-up, so it was an exhilarating experience.
 This experience played a major role in shaping my leadership & teamwork outlook.

-On a professional front, I have developed strong interest in Artificial Intelligence owing to my STEM degree & internship experiences.
-I have been doing courses & projects in python from the past 2 years to strengthen my foundation for the same.

-Call it what you will: data science, machine learning, or statistics; the modern technological world lies at the intersection of mathematics and computing, and that's where I like to play.
+My father is a goldsmith & mother is a house-maker.
+On this note, I am proud to share that I am going to be first-generation IITian from my family.